WanFengLi/Notes-for-Robotics/Mathematical Basics - 数学基础/Advanced Mathematics - 高等数学/Advanced Mathematics.md

 ### **Lines**

-**Intersection Equation**: The intersection of two planes forms an system of equations, which composed by the equation of two planes.
+**Intersection Equation**: The intersection of two planes forms a system of equations, which is composed of the equation of two planes.

 **Line-Plane Relationship**: If we express a line $L$ in the form of the intersection equation, then $\vec s=\lbrace A_1,B_1,C_1\rbrace \times \lbrace A_2,B_2,C_2\rbrace$ is parallel to the line.